dbt-labs/corp/handbook.md

 ### Retirement Plan

 Employees will have access to an employer-sponsored 401K plan.
-Immediately upon hire, Fishtown Analytics will contribute 3% of employee’s monthly salary into the retirement account on a monthly basis.
-Employees can additionally opt to contribute up to the federal maximum to their retirement account.
-Fishtown Analytics will contribute to the retirement account regardless of any supplemental employee contributions.
+Immediately upon hire, dbt Labs will contribute 3% of employee’s monthly salary into the retirement account on a monthly basis.
+Employees can additionally opt to contribute up to the federal maximum to their retirement account. dbt Labs will contribute to the retirement account regardless of any supplemental employee contributions.

 ### Health Insurance

-Fishtown Analytics provides medical, dental and vision benefits to employees and their dependents.
+dbt Labs provides medical, dental and vision benefits to employees and their dependents.
 Health benefits are paid in part by the company.
 The remainder of the costs is the employee’s responsibility.
 Please login to Gusto for additional information about available benefits.

 ### Stock Options

-Some employees at Fishtown Analytics will be granted stock options as a part of their compensation package.
+Some employees at dbt Labs will be granted stock options as a part of their compensation package.
 Please ask your direct manager or Tristan if you have any questions about this topic.

 ### Office Expense Reimbursement